Frequently Asked Questions

 Specific programs (i.e. Women's Exercise and Nutrition, Environmental Education, Literacy)

-Specific projects or campaigns (i.e. The HEAL Project, GivingTuesday, Gifts of Hope)
+Specific projects or campaigns (i.e. Mental Health Campaign, GivingTuesday, Manna Acts of Kindness)

 Where the donation is most needed